What is the PSD?

 In vibration analysis, the PSD stands for the Power Spectral Density of a signal.
 Each word is chosen to represent an essential component of the PSD.

 Power refers to the fact that the magnitude of the PSD is the mean-square value of the signal being analyzed.
-It does not refer to the physical quantity power (as in watts or horsepower).
+It does not refer to the physical quantity power such as watts or horsepower.
 But since power is proportional to the mean-square value of some quantity (such as the square of current or voltage in an electrical circuit), the mean-square value of any quantity has become known as the power of that quantity.

 Spectral refers to the fact that the PSD is a function of frequency.
 The PSD represents the distribution of a signal over a spectrum of frequencies just like a rainbow represents the distribution of light over a spectrum of wavelengths (or colors).

 Since the name PSD does not include the quantity being measured, the word power is sometimes replaced by the name of the quantity being measured.
 For example, the PSD of an acceleration signal is sometimes referred to as the Acceleration Spectral Density.

 The mean-square value must be used when combining signals of different frequencies.
 This is illustrated in Figure 2.2 where two sine waves of different frequencies are added together.
 The mean-square value of a unit sine wave is 0.5 and the RMS value is 0.707.
 When the two are added the mean-square value is 1.0 and the RMS value is 1.0.

 Mathematically this is based on a general result for two independent variables, A and B. The square of the sum is given by (A+B)2 = A2 + 2AB + B2.
 If the two variables are independent and have a mean value of zero, then the mean value of 2AB is zero, as illustrated in Figure 2.3.

 It should be noted that there are cases where the PSD is represented by the square root of its computed value, so an acceleration PSD might have units, G/(Hz)1/2.
 Care must be taken to determine the units used for the PSD.